-- a. a natural person, who is a national or citizen of a State Party in accordance with its laws and regulations, who has made an investment in the territory of another State Party; - b. an enterprise or company as defined in this Article, which has made an investment in the territory of another State Party.
+- a. a natural person, who is a national of a State Party in accordance with its laws and regulations, who has made an investment in the territory of another State Party.
+For avoidance of doubt, a national who holds dual nationality shall be deemed to be exclusively a national of the country of her or his effective nationality or where she/he ordinary or permanently resides; - b. an enterprise or company as defined in this Article, which has made an investment in the territory of another State Party.

-"Substantial business" are activities of a commercial character which have the potential to contribute significantly to the Host State's economy due to their nature, size and scope.
+"Substantial business" are activities of a commercial and economic character which have the potential to contribute significantly to the Host State's economy and sustainable development.
 The determination of substantial business requires an overall assessment of all the circumstances on a case-by-case basis and taking into account, among other factors:

-- i. the nature and scope of business;

-- ii. number and type of clients and contracts;

-- iii. amount of sales;

-- iv. turnover from tax returns;

-- v. payment of profit tax under local/domestic law;

-- vi. years of establishment;

-- vii. the number of employees, share of employees having permanent residence in or nationality of the home country.
+- a. the nature, size, scope and sector of business; - b. number and type of clients and contracts; - c. amount and volume of sales; - d. turnover from tax returns: - e. payment of profit tax under local/domestic law; - f. years of establishment; - g. the number of employees, share of employees having permanent residence in or nationality of the home country; - h. its effect on the local community